 The Company enjoyed a delightful Plough Monday dinner.
 The Master invited 50 guests to spend what turned out to be a very pleasant and convivial evening at the Cutlers’ Hall, where we have not dined for a number of years.
 At the Court meeting, it was agreed that Simon Wood and Peter Winfield should become Assistants, both following family tradition, which they were both extremely honoured to accept.
-Louise Waller was also delighted to become a Steward, and plans to scurry around for the Clerk for the next two years.

 The Master outlined her busy year of activities to date, and celebrated the fundraising at the Red Cross Stall before Christmas.
 The Race Day event, scheduled for 2nd May, is taking shape, and all members of the Livery are enthusiastically invited to attend what should be a great fundraiser for both the Spinal Injuries Association and the Livery.